One of the most popular questions we get is, of course, “Can you drink alcohol on a Paleo Diet?”

 Scotch was originally made from malt barley (grain), but now is made with wheat and rye as well.
 Single malt or blended Scotch does not change this fact and, again, this beverage is best avoided on your Paleo diet.

 Gin is made from the distillation of grain mash including barley, corn and wheat, very similar to whiskey.
 The difference is that gin is usually infused with juniper berries and a variety of floral or fruit extracts.
 No matter the variety, gin is not Paleo friendly.

 Tequila is made from the agave plant.
-Although, as with everything on this list, tequila is processed, as far as alcohols go, this is one of your best options.
+Although, as with everything on this list, tequila is processed, as far as alcohols go, this is one of your best options for Paleo.
 Choose a brand made from to 100% agave.
 As with rum, the difference between silver and gold is that gold tequila is aged in oak barrels.